RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

 **Note:** A load balancer would usually be used to share the load between the instances.

-   The Bankdemo application login screen should load.
+   The Bankdemo application login screen loads.

 11. Enter a valid user ID - a suitable one is `B0001`.
-You can use any character for the password as the password is not validated.
+You can use any character for the password because the password is not validated.

 12. In ESCWA, select the BANKPSOR under **SORs**.
 Expand BANKPAC and note the two Enterprise Server instances BANKPAC1 and BANKPAC2

-13. The `sources\jcl\ZBNKSTMT.jcl` file can be used to run a JCL batch job via the **JES**, **Control** ESCWA dropdown menu.
+13. The `sources\jcl\ZBNKSTMT.jcl` file can be used to run a JCL batch job via the **JES**, **Control** ESCWA drop-down menu.